dend/vaccine-appointment-finder/README.md

 }
 ```

-You can get both values when you navigate to `https://www.getvaccinated.gov.bc.ca/s/booking`, and looking at the traffic through the network inspector in your favorite web browser.
-Look for `aura.context` form data in a POST request.
+You can get both values when you navigate to `https://www.getvaccinated.gov.bc.ca/s/booking`, and looking at the traffic through the network inspector in your favorite web browser ("F12 tools" in Firefox, Chrome, Edge).
+Search headers for `aura.context` form data in a POST request.

 To run the application, you can use: